AaravArora3835/SecureScholar-Platform/README.md

 ##  Vision

 SecureScholar is a **gamified cybersecurity learning platform** built by Aarav Arora for high school students.
-Think *“Duolingo meets TryHackMe”* — interactive, fun, and beginner-friendly cybersecurity education.
+Think *“Duolingo meets TryHackMe”*
+Interactive, fun, and beginner-friendly cybersecurity education.

-This platform is developed publicly throughout Aarav’s **2025-2026 Cybersecurity Roadmap**, evolving across five phases of design, coding, and teaching.
+This platform is developed publicly throughout my **2025-2026 Cybersecurity Roadmap**, evolving across five phases of design, coding, and teaching.

 ---